I actually think Trump versus Fox News, at least the incarnation of last week is over.

 Well, the communications director for Hillary Clinton's presidential campaign said that Trump likely hurt Hillary's feelings during that debate.

-Communications director Jennifer Palmyari disputed Trump's claim during the debate that Clinton attended his wedding because of the money he once donated to the Clinton Crime Family Foundation.
+Communications Director Jennifer Palmieri disputed Trump's claim during the debate that Clinton attended his wedding because of the money he once donated to the Clinton Crime Family Foundation.

-Yeah, I didn't know she had feelings to hurt.
+Yeah, I didn't know she had feelings to hurt, but you learn something every day here on the EIB.

-I didn't did you know that Nurse Ratchet had feelings.
+Did you know that Nurse Ratchet had feelings?

 By the way, you know, Dawn just reminded me of something.

-In fact, I was not on that get in trouble for this, I was heralded.
+In fact, I was not only getting in trouble for this, I was heralded.

 Remember the All-American First Cavalry Amazon Battalion?

-He was uh his nickname was Pineapple Face, because he was pockmarked all over the place.
+He was, his nickname was Pineapple Face because it was pockmarked all over the place.

-And he used to be one of our allies, and he turned into an enemy, and we ended up indicting him for something or other, and yeah, running drugs at what it was.
+And he used to be one of our allies, and he turned into an enemy, and we ended up indicting him for something or other and running drugs.

 He went into hiding, and we couldn't find him anywhere.